jasonmcaffee/pound/README.md

 default: false

 uses the experimental cluster api to fork the server across all cpus on the box.

+##### globalAgentMaxSockets
+default: 10,000

+the value which should be assigned to http.globalAgent.maxSockets.

+##### silent
+default: false

+when true, console logs won't be written for each request received. (the terminal can eat up 99% cpu when logging lots of requests)

+you can process several hundreds more requests per second when silent=true

 ## Roadmap
 - server option for type. e.g. web server, net (simple socket), web socket, etc.